UnearthedArcana/B_Spells/README.md

 log

+2018-01-05

+Version 0.88.03

+- Completely redid conjure water elemental

+2017-12-30

+- New Spells: 1st draft of Snilloc's Major Missile
+- New Spells: 1st draft of Detect Traps and Portals
+- New Spells: 1st draft Solent of Corrosion

+2017-12-28

+- Started Charm Monster (as a new spell)

+2017-12-27

+Version 0.88.02

+- Dire Charm (can't control enemy)

 2017-12-26

 - Charm Person or mam (can't control enemy) Have to test to see what AI does in presence of other enemies...